Vacation Accrual Rules: A Comprehensive Overview

 August 2024

 When it comes to employee benefits, vacation time is one of the most valued perks.
 However, many employees may not fully understand how PTO accrual rules work and how to calculate earned vacation time correctly.
+As for employees, most of them only check out their company’s vacation accrual policy when they’re about to vacation.

 In fact, your vacation accrual policy can affect everything from how soon an employee can take their vacation to how much money they get paid while on a day off.

-In this blog post, we’ll break down the concept of vacation accrual rules and their importance, and provide a simple guide on making respective calculations ( though you can use our free vacation hours calculator at any moment).
+In this blog post, we’ll break down the concept of vacation accrual rules and their importance, and provide a simple guide on making respective calculations (though you can use our free vacation hours calculator at any moment).

 What Is Vacation Accrual?